-WHEN the Scholar has learned to hold the Violin and bow, as represented by the figures on the Plates, as taught in the last Chapter, he may now begin to draw the length of one third part at the upper end of the bow to the point, slowly backward and forward.
+When the Scholar has learned to hold the Violin and Bow, as represented by the figures on the Plates, as taught in the last Chapter, he may now begin to draw the length of one third part at the upper end of the bow to the point, slowly backward and forward.
 The first requisite to a regular bowing is, to hold the bow always parallel with the bridge, and at a right angle with the strings.
-To keep the bow in the hand in this position, it is requisite that it move backward and forward between the thumb and fore finger.
-With a down-bow, the stick gradually approaches the middle joint of the fore finger, whilst the little finger is, by degrees, drawn back in the hollow of the first joint, and the point of the little finger is moved a little beyond the stick.
+To keep the bow in the hand in this position, it is requisite that it move backward and forward between the thumb and fore-finger.
+With a down bow, the stick gradually approaches the middle joint of the fore-finger, whilst the little finger is by degrees drawn back towards the stick; but with an up-bow the stick at the fore-finger is drawn back in the hollow of the first joint, and the point of the little finger is moved a little beyond the stick.